SAVAI'I TRAVEL TIPS

 In amongst the Shasta and pepa Bongos you can find fresh niu, umu, panikeke, cheaper lavalava's and handicrafts than on Upolu and smiling seamstresses who can do your Puletasi alterations on the spot.

-Niu – Cold niu is normally found in town but often found in front of the Bluebird Lumber carpark opposite the wafu.
-Expect to pay $2 Tala for cold or $ 1.50 fresh.
-Once you get out on the road you can normally find niu at the small family market stalls on the road, just ask and they’ll cut it open for you and often a great show either with a large bush machete or by stragegically smacking 2 nius together to crack the shell open on 1 in normally less than 3 hits.
+Once you get out on the road you can normally find niu at the small family road side stall, just ask and they’ll cut it open for you and often a great show either with a large bush machete or by stragegically smacking 2 nius together to crack the shell open on 1 in normally less than 3 hits.

 Where the Food At??

-You can ask to have breakfast at the newly upgraded pier and watch the sunrise as you eat fresh fruit, niu and the hot goodness from the kitchen.
-Amoa is flash and has fully pimped out Deluxe Villas with heaps of space and a beautiful garden setting, the pool with the swim up bar is beautiful and there's a huge treehouse and trampoline for kids.
+Amoa is flash and has Deluxe Villas with heaps of space and a beautiful garden setting, the pool with the swim up bar is beautiful and there's a huge treehouse and trampoline for kids.

 Bayview – Anything Pork or Beef as they have their own plantation and pa povi!